 Faculty Associates (FAs) work closely with faculty members to develop module programs for individual and group instruction, as well as maintain effective liaison between SFU's Faculty of Education and the public schools.
 FAs are generally seconded teachers from school districts, but they may also be retired teachers or other experienced educators.

 Working in pairs, faculty associates (FA) have two primary responsibilities:

 - The development of their module's program in partnership with a faculty member; and

 - The supervision of student teachers during the placement and practicum assignments.

 FAs also provide individual and group instruction in theory and practice with their module (a small group of up to 32 student teachers) and maintain effective liaison between SFU's Faculty of Education and the public schools.

-Faculty Associates are required to drive considerable distances as the program makes use of practicum placements throughout the lower mainland.
+Please note that FAs may be required to drive considerable distances as the program makes use of placements throughout the lower mainland.

 Supervising student teachers during the placement and practicum stages of the PDP (EDUC 401 and 405) is the shared responsibility of faculty associates (FA) and school associates (SA).